Professional and Linguistic Assessments Board Exam

 Example topic: Musculoskeletal medicine

-A 55-year-old male visits the clinic due to a six-week history of progressively worsening lower back pain.
-He describes the pain as a dull ache that occasionally turns sharp and spreads down his left leg.
-He mentions having numbness in his left foot and finds it difficult to lift his foot while walking.
-He denies any recent trauma, fever, or significant weight loss.
-On examination, there is decreased strength during dorsiflexion of the left foot, diminished sensation in the left L5 dermatome, and a positive straight leg raise test on the left side.
-What is the most probable diagnosis?
+A man aged 55 comes to the clinic with complaints of lower back pain that has been worsening over the past six weeks.
+He describes the pain as a dull ache with occasional sharp episodes, radiating into his left leg.
+He has noted numbness in his left foot and finds it difficult to lift it when walking.
+He reports no recent injury, fever, or weight change.
+Upon examination, there is weakened dorsiflexion of the left foot, decreased sensation in the left L5 dermatome, and a positive straight leg raise on the left side.
+What is the most likely cause of his symptoms?

 InvestigationResult